emrahhcan/CatchTheBalls/README.md

 # Catch The Balls

-A game which you try to catch the balls written in Java using swing for CMPE 261 class
+A game which you try to catch the balls written in Java using swing for CMPE 261 class.
+There are several screenshots below you can see how the game looks like.

 ## Goal of the Game